worldline/angular-training/docs/src/en/first-steps.md

 ng new my-workspace --create-application false
 ```

-You can then generate apps and libraries with names that are unique whithin the workspace.
+You can then generate apps and libraries with names that are unique within the workspace.

 ``` bash
 cd my-workspace